xrhan/timelapse/index.md

 \big( \langle h_i, h_j \rangle - \langle y_i, y_j \rangle \big)^2
 $$

 where the features $h_i, h_j, y_i, y_j$ are normalized before computing the inner products.
-During training, we optimize over the original diffusion loss together with a weighted version of the dREPA loss:
+During training, we optimize both the MLP and backbone transformer over the original diffusion loss together with a weighted alignment (dREPA) loss:

 $$
 \mathcal{L} = \mathcal{L}_{\text{diffusion}} + \lambda \cdot \mathcal{L}_{\text{dREPA}}
 $$

+During inference, we detach the MLP, and thus inference incurs the same cost as the original backbone model.

 **Practical Considerations and Findings**

 Following prior work<d-cite key="zhang2025videorepa"></d-cite>, we align features from layer 17 of the backbone CogVideoX.
-Finetuning on the timelapse dataset with dREPA takes around 30 hours on 8 H100 GPUs.
-Through ablations we also find that:
+We finetune the full model on the timelapse dataset with dREPA regularization for around 10 epochs, which takes around 30 hours on 8 H100 GPUs.
+Through ablations we also find:

-* **Loss function**: Using L2 distance for repa loss yields better generation quality than L1 loss.
+* Using L2 distance for dREPA loss yields better generation quality than L1 distance.
-* **Choice of VFM**: Aligning with V-JEPA2 or per-frame DINO-v3 features outperform VideoMAEv2 features.
+* Aligning with V-JEPA2 or per-frame DINO-v3 features outperforms VideoMAEv2 features.
-* **Alignment**: Directly aligning 0th-order features (as in standard REPA<d-cite key="yu2024representation"></d-cite>) hurts pretrained models, whereas dREPA’s first-order alignment is more stable.
+* Directly aligning 0th-order features (as in standard REPA<d-cite key="yu2024representation"></d-cite>) hurts pretrained models, whereas dREPA’s first-order alignment is more effective.

-Note that the MLP projector is only used during training to compute the alignment loss.
-At inference, it is removed entirely, leaving the backbone architecture unchanged and incurring no additional runtime cost.

 ## Experiments

-<h3 style="margin:0.5rem 0 0.45rem;">Ablations</h3>
-To assess the effectiveness of dREPA, we finetune the CogVideoX-5B-I2V backbone for anyframe conditioning with the curated timelapse dataset under two settings:
+To evaluate the effectiveness of dREPA, we finetuned the same backbone models for any-frame conditioning on our curated timelapse dataset under two settings.

 1. Without dREPA (baseline finetuning)

 2. With dREPA (our proposed method)

 Both training settings use identical random seeds and learning hyperparameters.
-At inference time, we compare sampled videos generated with the same conditioning frame and random seeds to evaluate the effect of dREPA regularization.
+At inference time, we compare sampled videos generated with the same conditioning frame and random seeds from the two models.

-When trained without dREPA, the model frequently produces discontinuities in a single generated clip—for example, sudden introduction of new content, as seen in the tulip case.
-In contrast, finetuning with dREPA leads to temporally smoother sequences with more physically realistic morphing behavior.
+When trained without dREPA, the model frequently produces discontinuities in a single generated clip, such as the sudden introduction of new content, as seen in the tulip video.
+In contrast, finetuning with dREPA leads to improved temporal smoothness and more realistic morphing behavior.

 <!-- Ablations grid: 4 rows × 2 columns -->
 <style>